2012–13 Livingston F.C. season: Management

 They began the season under the management of John Hughes.
 On 13 November 2012, Hughes left the club after only nine months in charge to take up the post of first team coach at Hartlepool United.
 Gareth Evans took over as interim manager following Hughes departure.
 At the end of November it was confirmed Evans would remain as manager on an ongoing basis.

 On 28 February 2013, Evans was sacked by the club with Director of football John Collins resigning from his post.
 Richie Burke the club's youth development manager took charge of the first team in the interim.
 On 25 March, Burke was appointed as manager permanently with Mark Burchill joining the club as his assistant.
 The duo were given contracts until 2015, with Burchill also being registered as a player.

 Results and fixtures

-Pre season
+Preseason

 A match against Rapid Bucharest, scheduled for 7 July, was called off due to a waterlogged pitch.